Sceptre/sceptre/CONTRIBUTING.rst

 * Describe the current behaviour and explain which behaviour you expected to see instead.
 * Keep the scope as narrow as possible, to make it easier to implement.

-Remember that this is a volunteer-driven project, and that contributions are welcome.

 Contributing Code
 *****************